 Free Legal Answers California

-Free Legal Answers California is a collaboration between Legal Access Alameda, and California Lawyers Association, DLAC and the ABA.
-The aim of Free Legal Answers California is to provide low-income, Northern California residents with legal assistance regarding wildfire, and COVID-19 legal matters.
+Free Legal Answers California is a collaboration between Legal Access Alameda, and California Lawyers Association, California Lawyers Foundation, DLAC and the ABA.
+The aim of Free Legal Answers California is to provide low-income Californians with legal assistance regarding disaster and COVID-19 legal matters.

 Free Legal Answers offers you a unique opportunity to do brief, disaster or COVID-19-related pro bono at a time that works for you – before breakfast, when the baby is finally asleep, or during a break in your meeting schedule.
 We provide training, expert oversight, and insurance, so you don’t need to worry about making a misstep, and you can make a real difference in the life of a low-income person struggling with wildfire or COVID19-related issues.